 Consumption and production of new textiles leads to significant environmental impact.
 By reusing textiles instead of purchasing new, and by recycling worn-out textiles, the use of resources, water, energy and chemicals is reduced.
 Increased reuse and recycling is, however, difficult to achieve without increased collection.
 A transparent and reliable management of textiles favouring legitimate actors on the market is required to boost the collection rates.

 A voluntary certification system for used textiles is now under implementation.
 The certification is aimed at Nordic actors within collection and sorting of used textiles.
 The overall aim is to double the collected amounts of used textiles, and to strive towards a ten year goal of at least 50 percent of collected textiles are reused or where reuse is not possible, recycled.

-The certification system makes sure that defined criteria in a Standard for transparency and environmental performance (previously called code of conduct) for all phases of the collection, sorting, reuse and recycling processes of used textiles are fulfilled.
-The core of the commitment is the standard for transparency and environmental performance that addresses the environmental and social performance of collection, sorting, reuse and recycling operations, as well as issues such as transparency and reporting.
+The certification system makes sure that defined criteria in a Standard for transparency and environmental performance for all phases of the collection, sorting, reuse and recycling processes of used textiles are fulfilled.
+The core of the commitment is the standard for transparency and environmental performance that addresses the environmental performance of collection, sorting, reuse and recycling operations, as well as issues such as transparency and reporting.